needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 To instantiate the necessary providers and managers, follow these steps:

 1. Implement the platform services pattern.
-See [Best practices: dependency injection](https://docs.unity3d.com/Packages/com.unity.cloud.identity@0.16/manual/best-practices-dependency-injection.html) for more information.
+See the **Best practices: dependency injection** page of the [Identity package documentation](https://docs.unity3d.com/Packages/com.unity.cloud.identity@latest) for more information.
 2. Update the `PlatformServices` class in your `PlatformServices.cs` file to look like the following:

 [!code-cs [platform-services](../Samples/Documentation/Manual/Management/PlatformServices.cs#PlatformServices)]

 What this script accomplishes:

-* Initializes an `IAuthenticator` for logging in and verifying your identity when accessing the http services.
+* Initializes an `IAuthenticator` for logging in and verifying your identity when accessing the HTTP services.
 * Initializes an `IOrganizationProvider` to fetch the organizations you belong to.
 * Initializes an `IProjectProvider` to fetch the projects you have access to.
 * Initializes an `IAssetManager` to fetch and manage your assets; also acts as an `IAssetProvider`.

-To properly initialize the `PlatformServices` in your scene, follow these steps:
+To initialize the `PlatformServices` in your scene, follow these steps:

 1. In your Unity project window, go to **Assets** > **Scripts**.
 2. Right-click the `Assets/Scripts` folder and go to **Create** > **C# Script**.
 Name your script `PlatformServicesInitialization`.